dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 shortcut (right-click) menu to manipulate breakpoints on lines of code.
 See `Breakpoint commands on the shortcut menu`_.

-Browsing a project’s breakpoints
+Browsing a project's breakpoints
 --------------------------------

-You can see all of a project’s breakpoints in the project window’s Breakpoints page.
+You can see all of a project's breakpoints in the project window's Breakpoints page.
 This shows the location of the breakpoint (the name of the function or the line of the source code file),